Rotavirus, ETEC, Shigella

-Rotavirus is the most deadly pathogen that causes diarrheal disease and accounts for 37 percent of all child deaths from diarrhea.
+Rotavirus is the most deadly pathogen that causes diarrheal disease and accounts for approximately one-third of all child deaths from diarrhea.
 Although two rotavirus vaccines are currently available and recommended for global use by the World Health Organization, they are not yet widely available in or affordable for low-resource countries, where 95 percent of rotavirus-related deaths occur.
 So, PATH is working on two fronts—increasing access to and effectiveness of existing commercial rotavirus vaccines worldwide and speeding the development of safe, effective, and more affordable new rotavirus vaccines.

 Beyond the science, we are also working on an advocacy effort to prioritize diarrheal disease within the broader public health arena.
 Our comprehensive strategy to fight diarrhea includes support for new and existing vaccines, improved oral rehydration solution, breastfeeding, zinc treatments, and safe drinking water.
 Winning the fight against childhood diarrhea requires a commitment to an integrated package of treatment and prevention options.

 Worldwide, children’s health is seriously affected by diarrheal disease every day.
 By advancing vaccines that address the leading causes of diarrhea, PATH is improving children’s odds of defeating this deadly disease.